rblades/dhworkbook_master/docs/supporting materials/regexex.md

 1. Type `$ grep '\bto\b' texas.txt`

     The results print out to the screen.
-This command finds every instance of the word "to" (and not, for instance, also ‘potato’ or ‘tomorrow’ - try `grep 'to' texas.txt` instead to see the difference).
+This command finds every instance of the word "to" (and not, for instance, also ‘potato’ or ‘tomorrow’ &mdash; try `grep 'to' texas.txt` instead to see the difference).

     We don't just want to find "to", but the entire line that contains it.
 We assume that every line that contains the word “to” in full is a line that has relevant letter information, and every line that does not is one we do not need.

     You learned earlier that the query `.+` returns any amount of text, no matter what it says.
 Thus, the pattern that we will build when we are ready to use the `sed` command (where the 's' means 'stream' and 'ed' means 'editor') will include `.+\bto\b.+` so that we edit every line which includes the word "to" in full, no matter what comes before or after it, and none of the lines which don't.

-    As mentioned earlier, we want to add a tilde ~ before each of the lines that look like letters, so we can save them for later.
+    As mentioned earlier, we want to add a tilde `~` before each of the lines that look like letters, so we can save them for later.
 This involves the find-and-replace function, and a query identical to the one before, but with parentheses around it, so it looks like

         (.+\<to\>)

     and the entire line is placed within a parenthetical group.
 Since this the first group in our search expression, we can replace that group with `\1` and put the tilde in front of it like so: `~\1`.

-2. Copy and past some of your text into [RegExr.com](http://RegExr.com).
+2. Copy and paste some of your text into [RegExr.com](http://RegExr.com).

 3. Write your regular expression (ie. what you're trying to find), and your substitution (ie. what you're replace with) in the RegExr interface.